talaia-labs/python-teos/apps/cli/INSTALL.md

 	echo 'export PYTHONPATH=$PYTHONPATH:<absolute_path_to_apps>' >> ~/.bash_rc

-Once the `PYTHONPATH` is set, you should be able to run `pisa-cli` straightaway.
+Once the `PYTHONPATH` is set, you should be able to run `wt_cli` straightaway.
 Try it by running:

 	cd <absolute_path_to_apps>/apps/cli
-	python pisa-cli.py -h
+	python wt_cli.py -h